tableau/connector-plugin-sdk/README.md

 fieldnameLower_underscore = True
 fieldnameUnderscoreNotSpace = True

-CommandLineOverride = LogLevel=Debug #Space separated list of arguments that are passed through to tabquerycli.exe.
-Each is prepended with -D.
+CommandLineOverride = LogLevel=Debug #Space separated list of arguments that are passed through unchanged to tabquerycli.exe.
+Most Tableau arguments require a prepended '-D'.

 MaxThread = 6   #You can add this to control Max Thread number when you use TDVT to run single datasource, it cannot apply with multi datasource